ResonantGeoData/RD-WATCH/DEVELOPMENT.md

 5. To destroy the stack and start fresh, run `docker compose down`
    1. Note: this command does not destroy docker volumes, such as those associated with the postgresql and minio services.
 To destroy those as well, run `docker compose down -v`.

+### Running DB migrations manually
+The docker entrypoint script runs database migrations on container start.
+However, in some cases you may wish to run migrations manually;
+to do this, run the following command:

+`poetry --directory django run django-admin migrate`

 ## Type support for ".vue" imports in VS Code

 Enable ["takeover mode"](https://github.com/johnsoncodehk/volar/discussions/471) for Volar.